 As you guys know, I’m always looking for new opportunities when it comes to the rideshare game.
 When I first started driving for Uber and Lyft in 2014, I was making $20-$30/hr every time I went out but I knew that wouldn’t last.
 Nowadays, it makes the most sense to sign up for multiple gig job companies – Uber, Lyft and now, increasingly, delivery platforms like DoorDash.
 I recently signed up for Doordash and this is what the Doordash orientation was like.

 DoorDash is growing rapidly now.
 That means they need lots of drivers, and there’s probably a lot of opportunities, so that’s why I decided to sign up.
 Today I’m going to detail what that actual sign-up process is like, and tell you about what I learned at my DoorDash orientation.

 DoorDash not as popular in your city?
 Sign up for these other delivery services!

 DoorDash Sign-Up Process

 DoorDash has a similar process to many on-demand companies, but they actually have looser requirements than a lot of the rideshare companies.

-- You still have to pass a background check
+- Final Step: consent to a background check

 The first step in the process is to submit some basic information here.